NabilNaou/JiraLogger/README.md

+Note: This is a plugin for JetBrains IDE (Such as IntelliJ, PhpStorm, etc).

 This is a Jira Time Logger.
 This is a tool I made to make it easier to log time directly from your IDE to Jira.
 During my work hours, I noticed that my coworkers and I would often forget to log our hours in jira.
 With this extension, this can be automated, or used as a reminder.

 Features